pjvandehaar/genelocator/README.md

 ### Rules
 It works as follows:

-1. If a SNP falls within at least one gene, return a list of gene information for each gene 1a.
-If a SNP falls within multiple genes, return a list of information about all overlapping genes.
+1. If the genomic location (chromosome and position) falls within at least one gene, return information about each overlapped gene.
-2. If a SNP does not fall within any genes, return information for the gene whose start or end is closest to the specified coordinates.
+2. If the location does not fall within any genes, return information for the gene whose start (TSS) or end (TES) is closest.
 3. If the requested chromosome has no data, throw an error.